 Your Guide to: Probiotics for Children

 As a parent, you want to give your baby the best start in life.
 You are conscious of your baby’s health and development and want to ensure they grow up happy and healthy.
-There is a lot of talk today about a healthy gut being the foundation for a healthy child and how probiotics can build up your baby’s gut health.
+There is a lot of talk today about probiotics for children and how probiotics can benefit children.

-If you didn’t know, probiotics are defined as ‘Live microorganisms which, when administered in adequate amounts confer a health benefit on the host’.
-In plain language, probiotics are “good microbes” that are meant to help the person taking them.
-These friendly microbes help us digest food, maintain health and fight disease.
+If you didn’t know, The World Health Organization defines probiotics as ‘Live microorganisms which, when administered in adequate amounts confer a health benefit on the host’.
+In plain language, probiotics are “good microbes” that help us digest food, maintain health and fight disease.
 Many Canadians are hearing about how great probiotics are, and are looking to supplement their diet with them.

-It’s important to note that if you are a generally healthy person (physically active, eat well, aren’t under a lot of stress) you likely do not need to take a probiotic.
-Not everyone needs a probiotic to stay healthy.
-Probiotics have only been identified as a treatment for specific conditions and for symptom relief.
-It’s important that you talk with your doctor, pharmacist, or dietitian FIRST before taking a probiotic, to ensure you have a proper diagnosis, or know why you are taking it.
-Together, you can select an appropriate probiotic that is the most suitable for you.
+Probiotics have been identified as a treatment for specific conditions and for symptom relief.
+It’s important that you talk with your doctor, pharmacist, or dietitian FIRST before taking a probiotic, to ensure your child has a proper diagnosis, or know why your child may take it.
+Together, you can select an appropriate probiotic that is the most suitable for them.

 Within the Guide, the recommendations are tied to brand names, making it easier for you to select the recommended product when purchasing in stores.
 Probiotic strain names and doses are also listed.
 Favorable published clinical evidence for the particular strain(s) presented in each product are given and include numerous gastrointestinal conditions.